SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

 **Remote Employees** - <ins>Voice/Room Echoes</ins>

-> Employees working from poor-acoutsic home offices, are experiencing <ins>voice echoes</ins> and <ins>room reverb</ins>, making it difficult for participants to focus and understand each other.
+> Employees working from poor-acoustic home offices, are experiencing <ins>voice echoes</ins> and <ins>room reverb</ins>, making it difficult for participants to focus and understand each other.

 **Remote Clients** - <ins>Poor Audio Clarity</ins>

-> Clients' speakers were also experiencing <ins>poor audio quality</ins> during video calls and product demonstrations, making it difficult for them to hear and understand the game developers.
+> Clients' computer speakers were also experiencing <ins>poor audio quality</ins> during video calls and product demonstrations, making it difficult for them to hear and understand the game developers.

 ### 🏢 Company Background:
 - The client is a small-sized Game Development company, outsourcing the management of their IT services to our Cloud Support Team.